Who we are…

 Office Coordinator

 After joining as a volunteer in October 2021, Ruth became employed as the Office Coordinator the following May.
-Ruth’s role is invaluable in provide office support for the caseworkers and coordinating the recruitment of volunteers for the organisation.
+Ruth’s role is invaluable in providing office support for the caseworkers and coordinating the recruitment of volunteers for the organisation.

 Prior to joining RAMA, Ruth worked as an archaeologist for the Museum of London, until the demands of the job caused her severe back problems.
 Wanting to continue her employment in the Heritage sector Ruth then became employed by the National Trust.